Frequently Asked Questions (FAQ)

 What can I do while waiting for my flight?

 Orlando International Airport offers many ways to pass the time while waiting for your flight.
-In addition to the numerous shops, restaurants and bars in the main terminal and airside terminal buildings, the hotel atrium in the main terminal provides a very pleasant "city park" atmosphere where you can sit and watch the world go by.
+In addition to the numerous shops, restaurants and bars in Terminal A, Terminal B and Airside Terminal buildings (Gate Areas), the hotel atrium between Terminal A and Terminal B provides a very pleasant "city park" atmosphere where you can sit and watch the world go by.
 The terminal top parking garage is also one of the highest points around, and provides excellent views of the airfield, downtown Orlando, and the attractions, including the nightly fireworks displays.

 Is wireless internet (Wi-Fi) access available in the terminal?